lordteekay/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-3-paths counts the number of directories in the PATH 4-global_variables Create a script that lists environment variables 5-local_variables Create a script that lists all local variables and environment variables, and functions
+3-paths counts the number of directories in the PATH 4-global_variables Create a script that lists environment variables 5-local_variables Create a script that lists all local variables and environment variables, and functions 6-create_local_variable create a script that creates a new local variable